September 11th Victim Compensation Fund, Department of Justice.

-Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS) Division will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-This proposed information collection was previously published in the Federal Register at 80 FR 57643, on September 24, 2015, allowing for a 60 day comment period.
+The Department of Justice (DOJ), Civil Division, September 11th Victim Compensation Fund, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+This proposed information collection was previously published in the Federal Register at 80 FR 28707 on May 19, 2015, allowing for a 60-day comment period.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have additional comments on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information please call Start Printed Page 20675Jordana Feldman, 212-619-3209.
 Written comments concerning this information collection should be sent to the Office of Information and Regulatory Affairs, Office of Management and Budget, Attention: Department of Justice Desk Officer.
 The best way to ensure your comments are received is to email them to email@example.com.
 All comments should reference the 8 digit OMB number for the collection or the title of the collection.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points: